Visa policy of Ecuador

-Most visitors to Ecuador can enter the country without a visa.
+Most visitors to Ecuador may enter without a visa.
 However, visitors from certain countries must first obtain a visa in advance before being allowed to enter.

-Citizens of most countries may stay up to 90 days without a valid visa.
-All visitors must hold a national passport valid for 6 months, (except citizens of Argentina, Bolivia, Brazil, Chile, Colombia, Paraguay, Peru & Uruguay who can also enter Ecuador with a national ID card).
+Citizens of most countries may stay in Ecuador for up to 90 days without a visa.
+All visitors must hold a passport valid for at least 6 months, (except citizens of Argentina, Bolivia, Brazil, Chile, Colombia, Paraguay, Peru and Uruguay who may also enter Ecuador with an ID card).